OWASP/owasp-mastg/Document/0x02c-Acknowledgements.md

 - Technical Reviews for PRs
 - Participation in GitHub Discussions

-A special mention goes for the contribution to the MASVS Refactoring
+A special mention goes for the **contribution to the MASVS Refactoring**:

 - Significant time investment to drive the discussions and create the proposals along with the community
 - Testability Analysis